fbpx

 Dealing with travel fatigue.
 Image from https://www.entrepreneur.com/article/254638

 It doesn’t make the situation any better when you have dozens of your friends visiting different countries and seeing amazing sites while you’re cooped up in your office and all you can think of is, ‘I want to go to all those places.’
-But as amazing as it is having the travel bug in you, travel is one of the events in our lives that has to be planned out for.
+But as amazing as it is having the travel bug in you, travel is one of the events in our lives that have to be planned out.
 It can drain you both financially and physically.

 With a little extra planning, you can conquer the dreaded travel fatigue.
 Here are some tips to help you get over travel fatigue: